-Christine Hopper on behalf of Digitally signed by Lisa Bievenue Date: 2023.08.25 13:12:19 -05'00'

-Christine Hopper on behalf of Digitally signed by Christine Hopper on behalf of Eunice Santos Date: 2023.08.25 13:12:19 -05'00'
+Department Executive Officer Signature and Date: Lisa Biever Digitally signed by Lisa Bievenue Date: 2023.06.30 12:18:03 -05'00' Disciplinary College Signature and Date: Christine Hopper on behalf of Eunice Santos Digitally signed by Christine Hopper on behalf of Eunice Santos Date: 2023.08.25 13:13:13 -05'00'

-Graduate College Signature and Date:
+Graduate College Signature and Date:\\\\\

-- 1.Describe the reasons for this request and explain: (a) the pros and cons of the classification requested, and (b) how the requested classification will benefit and not adversely affect the academic quality of the program. - (a) Because the MS/GD program aims to provide an authentic learning and practice community and environment in game design and it is necessary to employ a number of teaching faculty with industry experience.
+1.Describe the reasons for this request and explain: (a) the pros and cons of the classification requested, and (b) how the requested classification will benefit and not adversely affect the academic quality of the program.

+- (a) Because the MS/GD program aims to provide an authentic learning and practice community and environment in game design and it is necessary to employ a number of teaching faculty with industry experience.
 The industry value and experience of these faculty will demand higher than average teaching faculty salaries and the impact and benefit of those faculty is not likely to reach students outside of the MS/GD program.
 This is the very definition of a self-contained, self-supported program.
 One potential downside of this designation is that the program may benefit from the teaching and/or research expertise of the students and will not be able to hire them as Teaching or Research Assistants (TA/RA).
 This impact is minimal since the Game Studies & Design program includes a graduate minor, from which many talented students can be selected for open TA and RA positions.
 A second issue is that some students may not be able to afford the costs of tuition without the possibility of a waiver.
-However, since MS/GD program is specifically designed to prepare students for jobs in the game development industry, the value of this degree for the student includes the likelihood of considerable economic benefit. - (b) The self-supporting designation will provide the needed funding to sustain the program and offer access to world-class expertise. - 2.
-What type of financial assistance will be offered to students in the program?
+However, since MS/GD program is specifically designed to prepare students for jobs in the game development industry, the value of this degree for the student includes the likelihood of considerable economic benefit. - (b) The self-supporting designation will provide the needed funding to sustain the program and offer access to world-class expertise.

+2. What type of financial assistance will be offered to students in the program?